caerbannogwhite/preludio/README.md

 No libraries or external dependencies are required to run the language.

-### Example
+### Examples

-This is a simple example of what you can already do with Preludio.
-It reads a CSV file, derives two new columns, selects some columns and writes the result to a new CSV file.
+Read and clean up a CSV file, then store the result in a variable called `clean`:

 ```
 let clean = (